Operated by former employees who volunteer their time. Not officially endorsed or supported. Join us!

 4. Growth.
 To emphasize growth as a measure of strength and a requirement for survival.

 5. Employees.
 To provide employment opportunities for HP people that include the opportunity to share in the company's success, which they help make possible.
 To provide for them job security based on performance, and to provide the opportunity for personal satisfaction that comes from a sense of accomplishment in their work.

 6. Organization.
 To maintain an organizational environment that fosters individual motivation, initiative and creativity, and a wide latitude of freedom in working toward established objectives and goals.

 7. Citizenship.
 To meet the obligations of good citizenship by making contributions to the community and to the institutions in our society which generate the environment in which we operate.

 --as of 1966 The HP Way: How Bill Hewlett and I Built Our Company by David Packard, page 80.

 HPAlumni.
 Operated by volunteers.
-Not endorsed or supported by the company.
-Questions or comments to: firstname.lastname@example.org (Updated September 11, 2017.)
+Not officially endorsed or supported by any company.
+Questions or comments to: firstname.lastname@example.org (Updated Sept 11, 2017.)